Gresford disaster: Inquiry

 As there were no other reports concerning the deeper parts of the section, the inquiry considered explanations presented by the legal representatives of the pit's management and by the inspectors.
 The divisional inspector, Charlton, countered the miners' theories by suggesting that firedamp had actually accumulated further up the Dennis main road just beyond the Clutch.
 This gas was ignited at the Clutch when a telephone was used to warn miners of the influx of firedamp.
 Shawcross suggested that the explosion might have been caused by the spontaneous heating of a pillar of coal, based on reports of a burning smell in the area of the Clutch prior to the disaster.
 Shawcross had been able to demonstrate that the evidence of the miners with respect to stone dusting on the main haulage roads was exaggerated or untrue, and used this to cast doubt on their reports of gas and dangerous shotfiring practices at the face.
 The assessor chosen by the mine owners, John Brass, also argued that the explosion, judging by the positions in which the bodies of the haulage men were found, had taken place at the Clutch, and that the gas had come from a new drift being driven from there to 29's for ventilation.
 Brass dismissed the miners' testimonies of poor conditions in 14's as "extravagant and contradictory", claiming that the district's high productivity would have been impossible if lamps were constantly being extinguished by gas, and stating that witnesses had claimed to smell gas when "firedamp has no smell such as has been described".

 A year before the inquiry published its conclusion, coal production resumed at Gresford from the South-East Martin section in January 1936.

 In 1937 the inquiry published its findings.
 Despite being presented with evidence of management failures, a lack of safety measures, bad working practices and poor ventilation in the pit, Walker drew very cautious conclusions about the cause in his final verdict.
 This was largely because the two assessors chosen by the miners and by the pit's management, and the barristers representing them, had given widely different suggestions as to the source of the explosion; though Walker stated he had "grave suspicions" regarding shotfiring near an airway in 95's, the cause suggested by Cripps.
 Unusually, as neither Jones nor Brass agreed with Walker's findings, both appended individual reports to the main text.

 Painting in All Saints' Church, Gresford commemorating the disaster, above a book with the names of those who died.

 Without any decisive evidence, Walker's conclusions did not attribute any outright blame or definitive cause for the disaster.
-But in a debate in the House of Commons in February 1937 following the release of Walker's report, the politician David Grenfell condemned the management of the colliery because the miners' testimonies had told:
+However, in a debate in the House of Commons in February 1937 following the release of Walker's report, the Labour politician David Grenfell condemned the management of the colliery because the miners' testimonies had told: